JakubTesarek/dbgr/README.md

     ...
 ```

 There is only one supported cache type at this moment: `session`.
 This type stores the result in memory for the time the program is running.
-This is not very usefull when you execute requests one by one.
+This is not very useful when you execute requests one by one.
 But in interactive mode, the value is cached until you terminate DBGR.

 The cache key is constructed from the request and values of all arguments.
 If you call cached request with different arguments, it will get executed.

 Cache stores only last used value.
-If you call call request with `cache=False` while you already have a result in cache, the request will get executed and new value will be stored in cache.
+If you call request with `cache=False` while you already have a result in cache, the request will get executed and new value will be stored in cache.

 ```
 @request(cache='session')